- Design Build

 A Learning Facility’s Influence on Outcomes: Have You Assessed Yours Lately?

-Step Two: understand existing use and condition of the facility which typically includes:
+Step Two: understand the existing use and condition of the facility which typically includes:

 - Aspects such as age and useful life, condition, efficiency, maintenance policy and records, performance and expense history, utilization, function and capacity of the facility components